bogordon86/Adv-Data-Storage-Retrieval/README.md

   * Return a json list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

+ * To view the code in Python that I utilized to plot the charts refer to https://github.com/bogordon86/Hawaii-Climate-Analysis/blob/master/climate-analysis.md.

+ Here are the results:

+ output_17_0.png

+ output_22_1.png

+ output_24_0.png

+ output_9_1.png